shinichiroando/sashimi-c/README.md

                            (default: -6)
 (Optional) logmamax:       Maximum value of subhalo mass at accretion defined as log_{10}(m_{max}/Msun).
-                           If None, m_{max}=0.1*M0. (default: None) (Optional) N_hermNa:       Number of grid in Gauss-Hermite quadrature for integral over host evoluation, used in Na_calc. (default: 200) (Optional) Na_model:       Model number of EPS defined in Yang et al. (2011). (default: 3) (Optional) ct_th:          Threshold value for c_t(=r_t/r_s) parameter, below which a subhalo is assumed to be completely desrupted.
-Suggested values: 0.77 (default) or 0 (no desruption).
+                           If None, m_{max}=0.1*M0. (default: None) (Optional) N_hermNa:       Number of grid in Gauss-Hermite quadrature for integral over host evolution, used in Na_calc. (default: 200) (Optional) Na_model:       Model number of EPS defined in Yang et al. (2011). (default: 3) (Optional) ct_th:          Threshold value for c_t(=r_t/r_s) parameter, below which a subhalo is assumed to be completely disrupted.
+Suggested values: 0.77 (default) or 0 (no disruption).
 (Optional) profile_change: Whether we implement the evolution of subhalo density profile through tidal
                            mass loss. (default: True) (Optional) M0_at_redshift: If True, M0 is regarded as the mass at a given redshift, instead of z=0.